Cardinal Richelieu: Chief minister

 Cardinal Richelieu's policy involved two primary goals: centralization of power in France and opposition to the Habsburg dynasty (which ruled in both Austria and Spain).
-He saw the reestablishment of the Catholic orthodoxy as a political maneuver of the Habsburg and Austrian states which was detrimental to the French national interests.
+He saw the needed reestablishment of the Catholic orthodoxy as a political maneuver of the Habsburg and Austrian states which was detrimental to the French national interests.

-Shortly after he became Louis' principal minister, he was faced with a crisis in Valtellina, a valley in Lombardy (northern Italy).
+Shortly after he became Louis's principal minister, he was faced with a crisis in Valtellina, a valley in Lombardy (northern Italy).
 To counter Spanish designs on the territory, Richelieu supported the Protestant Swiss canton of Grisons, which also claimed the strategically important valley.
 The cardinal deployed troops to Valtellina, from which the pope's garrisons were driven out.
 Richelieu's early decision to support a Protestant canton against the pope was a foretaste of the purely diplomatic power politics he espoused in his foreign policy.

 To further consolidate power in France, Richelieu sought to suppress the influence of the feudal nobility.
 In 1626, he abolished the position of Constable of France and ordered all fortified castles razed, with the exception only of those needed to defend against invaders.
 Thus he stripped the princes, dukes, and lesser aristocrats of important defences that could have been used against the king's armies during rebellions.
 As a result, Richelieu was hated by most of the nobility.

 Henri Motte's depiction of Cardinal Richelieu at the siege of La Rochelle.

 Another obstacle to the centralization of power was religious division in France.
 The Huguenots, one of the largest political and religious factions in the country, controlled a significant military force, and were in rebellion.
 Moreover, Charles I, the king of England, declared war on France in an attempt to aid the Huguenot faction.
 In 1627, Richelieu ordered the army to besiege the Huguenot stronghold of La Rochelle; the cardinal personally commanded the besieging troops.
 English troops under the Duke of Buckingham led an expedition to help the citizens of La Rochelle, but failed abysmally.
 The city, however, remained firm for over a year before capitulating in 1628.